Averett University: Facilities

-Matches are played at "Cougars Den", in Danville, which has a maximum seating capacity of 1,500.
-Redevelopment of the facility began in 2014 with new turf and lights for the existing stadium, and the field being renamed "Daly Field".
-Further development of the stadium complex followed, with it being named "Frank R. Campbell Stadium".
+Averett's athletics facilities are located on the E. Stuart James Grant North Campus in Danville.
+Football, lacrosse and soccer competitions are played on Daly Field at Frank R. Campbell Stadium, which was previously known as the "Cougar Den" Redevelopment of the facility began in 2014 with new turf and lights for the existing stadium, and the field was renamed "Daly Field".
+Further development of the stadium complex followed, with it being named "Frank R. Campbell Stadium" once the press box and home stands were built.

+Basketball, volleyball and wrestling competitions are held in the E. Stuart James Grant Center on North Campus.
+The baseball stadium, Owen-Fulton Field, and softball stadium, Cougar Field, are also located on the North Campus.